About this course

 - Learn to operate media servers, cameras, projectors, control desks, motion capture equipment, work with virtual reality and green screens to create professional-level content for performances and events.

 - Learn advanced 2D and 3D computer-generated imagery techniques, including: animation, 3D modelling, texturing, lighting, VFX and rendering, using industry-standard software such as Maya, Cinema 4D, After Effects and Photoshop.

 - Integrate into the industry through our network of professional relationships.
 All students have placement opportunities to prepare you for work.
 For example, you may spend part of your training on a placement at a studio working on professional productions.

 Employability & Industry

-Our graduates will be trained to work as video operators and designers in the theatre and live events industry, where there is currently a skills shortage.
+Our graduates are trained to work as video designers, programmers and technologists in the theatre and live events industry, where there is currently a skills shortage.

 - Digital Content Creators